anandrajsharma21/recipe-website/README.md

          Chicken Biryani    Non-Vegetarian   Hard           75 mins

-🚀 How to Run
+ How to Run

 No installation or build tools needed.
 Just open the project in a browser:
 Download or clone the project folder.
 Open index.html in any modern web browser.

-🛠 Tech Stack
+ Tech Stack

 HTML5 — Page structure and content
 CSS3 — Styling and layout (no frameworks)

-👨‍💻 Author
+ Author

-Made with ❤️ by Anand Raj Sharma
+Made with love by Anand Raj Sharma
 © 2026 Anpurna